- Course Catalog (PDF)

 Anthropology

 Explore the UConn Anthropology website for departmental information.
-Course descriptions below correspond to the UConn undergraduate course catalog.
+Course descriptions below correspond to the UConn undergraduate directory of courses.

 ANTH 1000: Peoples and Cultures of the World